Post Overview: A lifelong local shares the best things to do in Portland, Oregon.

 There’s a reason this place is so popular, this is arguably the best ice cream in the state.
 What’s more, the creative seasonal flavors are practically guaranteed to impress.
 I’m partial to the honey-lavender flavor.

 Make sure to sample the strangest sounding item on the menu (I once tried bone marrow ice cream and it was actually quite good).

 #1.
 Voodoo Donuts

 Voodoo is a tourist trap, there I said it.
 Revoke my residency if you must but don’t shoot the messenger.
-The famous pink boxes were once synonymous with Portland’s respect to quirky things — like donuts with cereal on top.
+The famous pink boxes were once synonymous with Portland’s commitment to quirky things — like donuts topped with cereal (groundbreaking, I know).

 But today?
 A sign of an overly-eager tourist.

-Mind you, I completely understand that most first time visitors will inevitably visit Voodoo Donuts (hey, I probably would too).
+Mind you, I completely understand that most first time visitors to Portland will inevitably visit Voodoo Donuts (hey, I probably would too).
 But brace yourself — this place has become a tourist trap.
-You’ll find (much) better donuts at Blue Star and Pips.
+You’ll find (much) better donuts here, here and here.